 7.2.7 Objective - Ensure development efficiently utilises existing infrastructure and minimises impacts on infrastructure and roading networks.
-Policies 7.2.7.1 Access and parking is located an d designed to optimise efficiency and safety and n ninimise impacts to on-street parking.
-7.2.7.2 Development is designed consistent with the capacity of existing infrastructure networks and seeks low impact approaches to storm water mana gement and efficient use of potable water supply.
-7.2.7.3 Development is integrated with, and impr oves connections to, public transport services and active transport networks (tracks, trails, walkways and cycleways).
-Efficiency & Effectiveness (a) fficiency & Effectiveness (a) Benefits (b) Costs (b) Risk Acting/Not Acting (c) The requested LDRZ will require some The required upgrades are relatively simple to The required upgrades can occur at no cost to Risk of not acting likely to result in decreased upgrades to infrastructure and potentially moving some capital works forward. upgrades to infrastructure and potentially achieve and capital works have already been the Council or the community. development capacity.
-Uncertainty and potential time delays with the Stormwater can be designed with low impact approaches. resource consent process.
+Policies 7.2.7.1 Access and parking is located and designed to optimise efficiency and safety and minimise impacts to on-street parking.
+7.2.7.2 Development is designed consistent with the capacity of existing infrastructure networks and seeks low impact approaches to storm water management and efficient use of potable water supply.
+7.2.7.3 Development is integrated with, and improves connections to, public transport services and active transport networks (tracks, trails, walkways and cycleways).
+Efficiency & Effectiveness (a) Benefits (b) Costs (b) Risk Acting/Not Acting (c) The requested LDRZ will require some The required upgrades are relatively simple to The required upgrades can occur at no cost to Risk of not acting likely to result in decreased upgrades to infrastructure. achieve. the Council or the community. development capacity.